ECE3824-Spring2024/push_my_buttons/README.md

 ```

 # Accessing the Website
-To access the query web interface, simply visit `localhost:3000`.
+To access the query web interface, simply visit `localhost`.
-Type the following into your browser of choice:
+Type the following into your browser of choice (no port number is needed):
 ```
-localhost:3000
+localhost
 ```